mholdenmd/mholdenmd/README.md

 ### Hi there its me mholdenmd 👋

-🔭 I'm a passonate JavaScipt react frontend delevoper.<br>
+🔭 I'm a passonate JavaScipt react full stack delevoper.<br>
 🌱 My favorite languauges are Python, Javascript, and Java.<br>
 🤔 My overall goal is to be the best me that I can be.<br>
 ⚡ Fun fact: I really love football, basketball, working out, tech, and cooking.<br>
 📫 How to reach me: <a href="mholdenmd@gmail.com">Let's get in touch!</a><br>

 I'm a passonate software delevoper aiming to be the best at my craft.
 I know when it comes to web development I can make things looking great.
 I work great with others on projects.
-I want to try new things in web development.
-Currently I'm working on MERN.
-I already know it but I'm just pushing it the limit.
-After that MEAN.
+I love tech.
+Going to start 2022 learning UI/UX designing.

 Happy coding!!!